 - Leptin Resistance: Obesity is often associated with leptin resistance, which can disrupt the hypothalamic-pituitary-thyroid (HPT) axis and further impair thyroid function.

-- Inflammation: Both conditions are linked to chronic inflammation, which can worsen thyroid dysfunction and promote fat accumulation.
+- Inflammation: Both conditions are associated with chronic inflammation, which can exacerbate thyroid dysfunction and contribute to fat accumulation.

 4. The Vicious Cycle: